 Types of College Recruitment Programs

-Companies which hire a large number of entry-level candidates may come to campus to recruit.
+Campus Interviews: Companies that hire a large number of entry-level candidates may come to campus to recruit.
 Students (and alumni, if eligible) apply for open positions.
 The company schedules campus interviews with selected candidates.

 Check With Career Services